 Most of the color schemes are self-explanatory and simple to use.
 All you need to do is identify them and get to work.
 The triadic color scheme requires a little more thought and care, but it can be very powerful.
 This color scheme involves selecting three colors on the wheel that are of equal distance from each other.

 A typical example is red-blue-yellow.
 This triad color scheme can evoke similar feelings to complementary colors but with three shades, providing more options for different aspects of your design.
-This means that using a triadic color scheme the right way will allow you to create cheerful and lively results.
-Unfortunately, if you use them incorrectly, the result is quite garish.
+Using a triad color scheme correctly will allow you to create cheerful and lively results.

 Bonus: 7 Tips For Creating The Perfect Cohesive Color Palette